 Hopefully this helps get you started on the right path, now let’s get into how you can get your container.

-Shipping containers primarily come in two different sizes:
+Shipping containers primarily come in four different sizes:

 - Standard units are 8' 6" in height and 8' wide